ory/hydra/README.md

 ### Installation

-Head over to the [ORY Developer Documentation](https://www.ory.sh/docs/next/hydra/configure-deploy#installing-ory-hydra) to learn how to install ORY Hydra on Linux, macOS, Windows, and Docker and how to build ORY Hydra from source.
+Head over to the [ORY Developer Documentation](https://www.ory.sh/docs/next/hydra/configure-deploy#installing-ory-hydra) to learn how to install ORY Hydra on Linux, macOS, Windows, and Docker and how to build ORY Hydra from the source.

 ## Ecosystem